AtaraxiaSjel/lix-nixos-module/README.md

 The version of this overlay should match the major Lix version, *and* if running HEAD, it should be the latest available version of the overlay.
-Breaking changes to the overlay are shamelessly done on HEAD.
+Changes breaking the overlay are shamelessly done on HEAD, and we expect people doing such changes to have prepared corresponding fix commits to make to the overlay immediately after submitting their changes.
+If your build randomly broke when updating HEAD, try updating your overlay.

 The version of Lix pinned in this flake's `flake.lock` is a version of Lix that is expected to work, however if running HEAD, it can be assumed to work